-A range of digital and analog surround (7.1) monitor outputs are provided.
-The post-fader digital and analog monitor outputs are intended for connection to monitor loudspeaker systems.
-The pre-fader digital monitor output can be used with metering systems that require signals that aren't impacted by level control or other monitoring functions.
-The digital monitor outputs are compatible with equipment that requires balanced AES3 digital audio signals with an output impedance of 110 ohms and a signal level of 5 volts peak-to-peak (Vpp).
+Two surround (7.1) digital monitor outputs are provided.
+The pre-fader monitor output can be used with metering systems that require signals that aren't impacted by level control or other monitoring functions.
+The post-fader monitor output is intended for connection to the inputs on a monitor loudspeaker system.
+Both the pre- and post-fader monitor outputs are compatible with equipment that requires balanced

+AES3 digital audio signals with an output impedance of 110 ohms and a signal level of 5 volts peak-to-peak (Vpp).

-A sophisticated bass management function is integral to the Model 780-03's design and can be enabled if desired.
-It can apply to both the post-fader digital and analog monitor output channels.
+A sophisticated bass management function is integral to the Model 780-01's design and can be enabled if desired.
 The overall goal of bass management is very simple: ensure that the entire audio bandwidth of all channels can be accurately monitored.
-Many loudspeaker systems have inherent lowfrequency limitations, preventing a true sonic "picture" of the source material from being presented.
-To overcome this, the lowfrequency energy from the seven channels associated with the surround inputs and the two channels associated with the stereo input can be separated and routed to the subwoofer (SUB) channel of the monitor outputs.
+Many loudspeaker systems have inherent low-frequency limitations, preventing a true sonic "picture" of the source material from being presented.
+To overcome this, the low-frequency energy from the seven channels associated with the surround inputs and the two channels associated with the stereo input can be separated and routed to the subwoofer (SUB) channel of the post-fader monitor output.
 Several of the bass management functions can be configured to match the requirements of specific installations.

 Figure 1.
-Model 780-03 Central Controller Front Panel
+Model 780-01 Central Controller Front Panel

 Figure 2.
-Model 780-03 Central Controller Back Panel
+Model 780-01 Central Controller Back Panel